saymrwulf/cnn-quant-lab/notes.md

-2024-04-27T17:26:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2024-04-27T19:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2024-05-29T22:48:00 - Refactor for clarity, might break a few tests though (cnn-quant-lab)
+2024-04-27T17:26:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2024-04-27T19:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2024-05-29T22:48:00 - Refactor for clarity, might break a few tests though (cnn-quant-lab) 2024-08-15T04:06:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)